sirkris/Reddit.NET/README.md

 ## How You Can Help

-At the moment, what I need more than anything is a fresh pair of eyes (preferably several).
-This project has grown rather large, so I imagine there are all kinds of little things here and there that could be improved upon.
-Please don't be afraid to speak-up!
-The feedback you give me will enable me to fix anything I might've missed, plan new features, etc.

-Code reviews would be helpful at this stage.
-I've been a software engineer for just about 25 years now, though I'm still wading into modern C# and .NET Core in particular, so there may be available optimizations/etc that I'm simply not aware of.
-This will be our opportunity to catch any of those.

-Once I've implemented any recommendations made here, we'll proceed to beta testing.
+Once I've finished with code reviews/revisions, we'll proceed to beta testing.
 That will be when I'll be needing people to help by running the tests and posting the results.
 You can do that now, if you like; they should all pass.
 Though I'm not seeking beta testers yet, if you do run the tests anyway, please post your results here!
 So far, I'm the only one who has tested this.

 I'm sure there's probably more that I'm forgetting to mention, but I think I've covered all the major points.
 I'll of course be happy to answer any questions you might have, as well.
 Thanks for reading!